Sally Louisa Tompkins: Early life

-Sally's older sister, Elizabeth, had been active in restoring the local Christ Church, an Episcopal church that had fallen into disrepair.
+Tompkins' older sister, Elizabeth, had been active in restoring the local Christ Church, an Episcopal church that had fallen into disrepair.
 Elizabeth and Sally were very close to each other.
-Sally was devastated when three of her sisters (Martha, Harriet, and Elizabeth) died only a few weeks apart due to a local epidemic in 1842.
-Despite a difficult childhood, Sally found a means of helping others through nursing the sick in the local community free or slave.
+Tompkins was devastated when three of her sisters (Martha, Harriet, and Elizabeth) died only a few weeks apart due to a local epidemic in 1842.
+Tompkins nursed the sick in the local community, both free and enslaved.